LILLIAN “LIL” HARDIN

 made some of the first jazz recordings for Gennett (1923), considered historic

-San Francisco, but problems arose and many of the players quit.
+but problems arose and many of the players quit.

 ROMANCE and a WEDDING